 The mechanism of project proposal submission and its assessment through a multi-stage blind peer review process is explained in one of the sections below

 Two successive calls for proposal will be issued during 2018 and 2019 for projects with up to 36 months duration.
-Projects with clear translational objective and mandate and with industry support in cash will be preferred.
+Projects with clear translational objective and partially supported (at least 25%) by the industry will be considered.
 While financial support for project staff, contingency, consumables and domestic travel is permissible, support under equipment head, particularly for expensive and sophisticated equipment purchase and facility creation will be discouraged.
 Utilization of funds must comply with GFR 2017, C&AG audit rules and purchase norms of the host institution.

 The proposals (both preliminary and final) will be reviewed through a process of online blind peer review by national subject-domain experts (under PAC 1 and PAC 2).
 Senior representatives and technical experts from the partner Ministries and Agencies who are also part of the 10 domains of lMPRlNT-2 will be consulted.
 The same Review Committees under PAC 1 and PAC 2 along with the DECs will monitor the progress of the projects periodically, oversee field trials, and commercialisation of IP, and advise on creation of a knowledge portal for crowd sourcing and public dissemination of the outcome of IMPRINT-2.
 The National Coordinator would continue to lead the initiative in terms of setting priorities, identifying timelines, helping in constitution of the Expert Committees and communicate with the PIs.
 He will act in close coordination with SERB for this purpose.